P1sec/QCSuper/README.md

 Bus 001 Device 076: ID 05c6:9091 Qualcomm, Inc. Intex Aqua Fish & Jolla C Diagnostic Mode
 $ ./qcsuper.py --usb-modem 1d6b:0003 --wireshark-live # With vendor ID:product ID...
 $ ./qcsuper.py --usb-modem 002:001 --wireshark-live # ...or with bus ID:device ID
-# Or, if selecting the configuration index and interface index (both 0-indexed) turn to be required:
+# Or, if selecting the configuration number and interface number (referred as "bConfigurationValue" and "bInterfaceNumber" in the USB desciprtors) turn to be required:
 $ lsusb -v
 (..)
-$ ./qcsuper.py --usb-modem 1d6b:0003:0:0 --wireshark-live # With vendor ID:product ID:configuration:interface...
+$ ./qcsuper.py --usb-modem 1d6b:0003:1:0 --wireshark-live # With vendor ID:product ID:configuration:interface...
-$ ./qcsuper.py --usb-modem 002:001:0:0 --wireshark-live # ...or with bus ID:device ID:configuration:interface
+$ ./qcsuper.py --usb-modem 002:001:1:0 --wireshark-live # ...or with bus ID:device ID:configuration:interface

 # - With a generic serial-over-USB device where the "usbserial" module has
-#   loaded a /dev/ttyUSB{0,2} device corresponding to the diagnostic port:
+#   loaded a /dev/ttyUSB{0-9} device corresponding to the diagnostic port:
 $ sudo ./qcsuper.py --usb-modem /dev/ttyUSB2 --wireshark-live

 # - With an Option device where the "hsoserial" module has loaded a
-#   /dev/ttyHS{0,2} device corresponding to the diagnostic port:
+#   /dev/ttyHS{0-9} device corresponding to the diagnostic port:
 $ sudo ./qcsuper.py --usb-modem /dev/ttyHS2 --wireshark-live
 ```